Statters/docs/lj_a1_v01.md

 #### User stories (we need to create trello cards for these):

  - As a user I should be able to register on the site
- - As a registered user I should be able to login to the sire with my details
+ - As a registered user I should be able to login to the site with my details
  - As a user I should be able to logout
  - As a user I should not be able to see data I am unauthorised to see
  - As a user I should be able to view all the tournaments I can enter